Engineering Computer Aided Design - CAD 1 (Level 3)

 - The aim of this programme is to equip people working in the engineering or associated industry to produce high quality mechanical assemblies (in 3D), parts modelling and drawing production.

 The programme is held over 15 weeks.
 Delivery is flexible and consists of 8 face-to-face sessions of 3 hours each on Tuesday evenings, 5.30pm to 8.30pm.
-The Tuesday evenings are: 21st and 28th March, 11th April, 9th and 30th May, 13th and 27th June, and 11th July.
+The evening sessions for the March intake are: 21st and 28th March, 11th April, 9th and 30th May, 13th and 27th June, and 11th July.

 The remainder of the programme is self-directed study with online tutor support.